harikrishnanp/RemotePrint/README.md

 )`

-Where ip is the IP of coputer in which printer is connected.
+Where ip is the IP of computer in which the printer is connected.
 Port id the port of cups printer, default 631.

 Do print from your controller as